azumakuniyuki/Haineko/README.md

     $ cd /usr/local/haineko
     $ export PERL5LIB=/usr/local/haineko/lib/perl5

 Run by the one of the followings:
-    $ ./sbin/hainekod -a libexec/haineko.psgi

     $ plackup -o '127.0.0.1' -p 2794 -a libexec/haineko.psgi

 C. Build and install into /usr/local